-Considering the amount of data generated with every single activity on the web, it is imperative to make sense of this data and get a better picture.
+With the data generated with every single activity on the web, it is imperative to understand data and get a better picture.

-Organizations of every scale, type, and industry use and need data to refine their product ideas, design, and development.
+Organizations of every scale, type, and industry need and use data to refine their product ideas, design, and development.

-Before hiring a data scientist, it is more important to understand the roles and responsibilities of the person with reference to your organization.
+Before hiring a data scientist, it is crucial to understand the potential data scientist’s responsibilities specific to your organization.

-This is important.
-Because when it comes to understanding data, there are a lot of noises coming from the cohorts.
+This is important because when it comes to understanding data, many noises come from the cohorts.
 The right person has the appropriate frequency to listen to the dynamics and develop readable conclusions.

-It is possible that not everybody on your team is as enthusiastic to hire a data scientist like you.
+It is possible that not everybody on your team is as enthusiastic to onboard a data scientist like you.

 So, the first thing is bringing everybody on board with this decision.

-Because a data scientist can influence the organizational decision down to its core, especially the operational processes of the product or service development.
+The reason is that a data scientist can influence the organizational decision down to its core, especially the operational processes of the product or service development.

 Before hiring, check the areas where you need the assistance of a data scientist.

-Lastly, we have data management and arrangement that is provided by business intelligence.
-BI is about staying connected to the organizational operations in all its entirety.
-This includes getting a sense of the KPIs, growth prospects, sales, revenue, customer acquisition, costs, expenses, etc. Understanding these statistics and the way they shape your organization can help you frame better processes.
+Lastly, business intelligence (BI) provides insights for data management and arrangement.
+BI is about staying connected to the organizational operations in their entirety.
+It includes getting a sense of the KPIs, growth prospects, sales, revenue, customer acquisition, costs, expenses, etc. Understanding these statistics and the way they shape your organization can help you frame better processes.

 Everything begins with problem specifications.
 Based on this, we can identify the type of data required to understand the problem.
 Then we have the methodology followed by proof of concept and validation.

-Once the solution is validated, it is implemented.
-Further maintenance, improvisation, and iteration are also a part of this entire process.
+Once the solution is validated, implementation can begin.
+Further maintenance, improvisation, and iteration are also a part of this process.

-So, when you hire a data scientist, it is essential to measure the candidate’s skills and understanding of these aspects.
+Thus, while hiring a data scientist, you must measure the candidate’s skills and understanding of all these aspects.

 Irrespective of your industry, a data scientist should be adept in understanding and working with these concepts and technologies –

 The thing is that if you were hiring a data engineer or a data researcher, things would have been easier.
-It is because in both these cases, the skillset and the mechanism to judge the same is straightforward.
+In both these cases, the skillset and the mechanism to judge the same is straightforward.